jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 The 1st layer is used here to describe the same system again.
 The 2nd layer is called the gcc-layer.

 - The first g stands for *generic*.
-When you use the engine above, you will describe classes in a more generic way as CItem objects rather than CClass objects.
+When you use the engine above, you might describe classes in a more generic way as CItem objects rather than CClass objects.
 CItem objects are considered Encircle objects, not C++ objects.
 - In first c stands for C++, and the fact the engine itself is described using C++ objects (CClass objects).
 - The second c stands C++, and the fact that the *reflective data* of the objects this layer is built up of, is merely the C++ code of the ccc-layer.